- United States Citizen.

 - A felony conviction under state or federal law.

 - A misdemeanor conviction relating to domestic violence, sex crimes, fraud, or moral turpitude.

 - Other misdemeanor conviction within the last five years.

-- Conviction for minor in possession of an alcoholic beverage within the last three years.
+- Conviction for minor in possession of an alcoholic beverage within the last 12 months.

 - Conviction for a major traffic offense or a DUII diversion within the last five years.